MaltaWebDev/FireAPI/README.md

 # FireAPI
-Monetised APIs using Express and Stripe
+Monetised API using Express and Stripe